hideyukiinada/examples/tensorflow/control_dependencies.md

 work email content, you might want to make sure that you drink coffee before you read email.

 tf.control_dependencies makes this possible ;-)
+By enclosing the read_email statement in the tf.control_dependencies([drink_coffee]) block, you can make sure that the drink_coffee operator is called before the read_email operator is called.

 Here is the updated code:
 ```